Connected components of qcqs schemes and projective spaces: Connected components of qcqs schemes

 We know that the union of every finitely many quasi-compact subspaces of a topological space is quasi-compact.
 Hence, the intersection of any two quasi-compact open subsets of a quasi-spectral space is quasi-compact.

-Recall from \cite{Hochster} that by a spectral space we mean a quasi-spectral space that is also sober, i.e., every irreducible closed subset has a unique generic point.
+By spectral space we mean a quasi-spectral space that is also sober, i.e., every irreducible closed subset has a unique generic point.

 For any commutative ring $R$, the space $\Spec(R)$ is spectral.
 More generally, the underlying space of a scheme $X$ is spectral if and only if $X$ is a qcqs scheme (see the proof of Corollary \ref{Coro iv}).